- Internship Program

 Anthony Gallegos, THF '01, National Accounts Manager

 "Interning with T. Howard was one of the best experiences in college that prepared me for the real work world!"

 In the summer of 2011 Anthony Gallegos interned with Pegasus Communications.
-He presently works for Viacom-MTV Networks.
+He presently works for Viacom Media Networks (formerly MTV).
 Three years ago Anthony started with MTV Networks as an Account Coordinator and has since achieved the level of National Accounts Coordinator.
 As National Accounts Coordinator he manages corporate accounts such as Time Warner Cable, Cablevision Systems, and Charter Communications.

 What assignments did you enjoy working on at your internship and what are some of your fondest memories?

 I enjoyed working on a commercial for a childrenâ€™s hospital, doing the talent casting, and storyboard among others.
 I gained a full understanding of how the media industry worked after my internship was over.
 My fondest memory from my internship experience was the camaraderie I had with the Pegasus staff.
 The trip to the satellite broadcasting conference was an enjoyable experience as well.
 I also met great contacts that I still keep in touch with.